dwyl/fields/README.md

 ## Background / Further Reading 🔗

-If you want an in-depth understanding of how automatic/transparent encryption/decryption works using Ecto Types, <br />see:
+If you want an in-depth understanding of how automatic/transparent encryption/decryption works using Ecto Types, see:
 [github.com/dwyl/**phoenix-ecto-encryption-example**](https://github.com/dwyl/phoenix-ecto-encryption-example)

 If you are rusty/new on Binaries in Elixir,